 The Choreographers Showcase is produced twice a year (once in the fall and once in the spring) and is a non-juried opportunity for both emerging and established choreographers of all dance genres to show work or work-in-progress in a professional setting.
 Applications will be accepted on a first-come, first-serve basis.
 All levels and dance styles are welcome.
 Applications will be available online and at the studio a few months before each showcase.

 Dance Missions Mission Youth Arts Festival is a free an annual event held at Portrero del Sol (La Raza) Park in the heart of our beloved Mission District.
 The Mission Youth Arts Festival debuted in 2018 and celebrates the young, rising voices of the neighborhood.
 The event has featured performances by the dancers and taiko players of GRRRL Brigade, the sizzling samba drummers of Loco Bloco, the folkloric dancers of Cuicacalli, the bouyant musicians of Latin Jazz Youth Ensemble, the martial artists of Abada Capoeira SF, the steel drummers of Willie Brown Middle School, the spoken word poets of Youth Speaks and many others.
+In 2020, the Festival will be held throughout the Mission and then live streamed due to COVID-10 precautions.

 “We wanted to counter the invisibility of the artists, families, and young people of the neighborhood and provide a platform for their voices and experiences.
 This is still a place where art and culture thrive and families live.
 Being poor, brown, young, a girl is no reason to be overlooked.
 It felt important to encourage and support youth to act on behalf of their hood and to create a way for these young people to network and share learning.” – Stella Adelman